 The same can be said of Zack Snyder’s perverse and uneven superhero slobber knocker, Batman v Superman: Dawn of Justice.

-Globetrotting storytelling that returned to a center was a key aspect of Nolan’s Batman trilogy, and Snyder continues that tradition with plot points developing in Washington D.C., the Indian Ocean, Africa and Antarctica but converging in these two iconic cities.
+Globetrotting storytelling that returned to a center was a key aspect of Nolan’s Batman trilogy, and Snyder continues that tradition with plot points developing in Washington D.C., the Indian Ocean, Africa, and Antarctica.
+Yet, they all converge in these two iconic cities.
 However, this is where Snyder’s continuation of Nolan’s enterprise ends, as Snyder has no taste, or predilection, for a light touch.
-Batman v Superman is a loud, blaring, heavy-handed affair; one where Snyder hammers every point home with a sledgehammer.
+Batman v Superman is a loud, blaring, heavy-handed affair, one where Snyder bangs every point home with a sledgehammer.

-This is what ultimately makes Batman v Superman the darkest comic book movie to date as Snyder revels in the high cost of human life when opposing powers go to war.
-If the body count of Snyder’s previous efforts, Man of Steel (2012), put audiences and critics off, Snyder doubles down by raising the death toll and making it hurt.
+This is what ultimately makes Batman v Superman the darkest comic book movie to date.
+Snyder revels in the high cost of human life when opposing powers go to war.
+If the body count of Snyder’s Man of Steel (2012) put audiences and critics off, Snyder doubles down by raising the death toll and making it hurt.
 And from all participants: Batman, Superman, Lex Luther (Jesse Eisenberg), Russian terrorists, the police, whoever.
 This is one trigger-happy society—an unnamed police officer nearly shoots his partner in a throwaway scene—absolutely terrified by unchecked, uncontrolled power.

-But alas, Batman v Superman is not an auteur’s dissection of fear and Americanism—though it is that for the first half of the movie — and while Snyder brings up many fascinating points about what a world looks like with gods among man, the franchise is the ultimate master and ideas must give way to the financial duty of setting up future installments, including Diana Prince/Wonder Woman (Gal Gadot) and a cadre of meta-humans who will comprise an eventual Justice League installment.
+But alas, Batman v Superman is not an auteur’s dissection of fear and Americanism—though it is that for the first half of the movie.
+While Snyder brings up many fascinating points about what a world looks like with gods among man, the franchise is the ultimate master and ideas must give way to the financial duty of setting up future installments, including Diana Prince/Wonder Woman (Gal Gadot) and a cadre of meta-humans who will comprise an eventual Justice League installment.
 The time could be better spent, particularly on the character’s motivation and state of mind, but it is not.
 In lieu of depth, we are left with the echoes of grief and little else.
 Snyder’s brush strokes are picturesque, but they are broad.